cmiles74/cloudformation-tutorial/README.md

 With one of these tools installed and properly configured, you can invoke CloudFormation directly from your console window! `:-)`

-## Start Your New CloudFormation Template
+## Start Our New CloudFormation Template

 In the world of CloudFormation, the document you are writing is called a "template".
 I believe it's referred to as a template because one template can be